 The reference plant community is dominated by singleleaf pinyon and Utah juniper.
-An overstory canopy cover of about 30 percent is assumed to be representative of tree dominance on this site in the pristine environment.
-Overstory tree canopy composition is about 40 to 60 percent singleleaf pinyon and 60 to 40 percent Utah juniper.
+An overstory canopy cover of about 35 percent is assumed to be representative of tree dominance on this site in the pristine environment.
+Overstory tree canopy composition is about 75 to 85 percent singleleaf pinyon, 15 to 10 percent Utah juniper and up to 10 percent curlleaf mountain mahogany.
+Muttongrass and blue grama are the most prevalent understory grasses.
+Black sagebrush and curlleaf mountainmahogany are the principal understory shrubs.

 Forest overstory.
 Mature Forest: The visual aspect and vegetal structure are dominated by singleleaf pinyon and Utah juniper that have reached or are near maximal heights for the site.
 Dominant trees average greater than five inches in diameter at one-foot stump.
 Upper crowns of singleleaf pinyon adn Utah juniper are typically either irregularly or smoothly flat-topped or rounded.
-Tree canopy cover ranges from 25 to about 35 percent.
-Understory vegetation is strongly influenced by tree competition, overstory shading, duff accumulation, etc. Infrequent, yet periodic wildfire is presumed to be a natural factory influencing the understory of mature pinyon-juniper forests.
+Tree canopy cover ranges from 30 to about 45 percent.
+Understory vegetation is strongly influenced by tree competition, overstory shading, duff accumulation, etc. Infrequent, yet periodic wildfire is presumed to be a natural disturbance influencing the understory of mature pinyon-juniper forests.
 This stage of community development is assumed to be representative of this forest site in the pristine environment.

 Forest understory.
 Muttongrass and blue grama are the most prevalent understory grasses.
-Black sagebrush and Stansbury's cliffrose are the principal understory shrubs.
-Understory vegetative composition is about 15 percent grasses, 5 percent forbs and 80 percent shrubs and young trees when the average overstory canopy is representataive (30 percent).
-Average understory production ranges from 250 to 450 pounds per acre with a representative canopy cover.
-Understory production includes the total annual production of all species within 4.5 feet of the ground surface.
+Black sagebrush and curlleaf mountainmahogany are the principal understory shrubs.
+Understory vegetative composition is about 15 percent grasses, 5 percent forbs and 80 percent shrubs and young trees when the average overstory canopy is representative (35 percent).
+Average understory production ranges from 500 to 700 pounds per acre with a representative canopy cover.
+Understory production includes the total annual production of all species within 4.5 feet from the ground surface.